-There's A Long, Ignominous Trail Of Bans, Registries, Forced Relocation
+There's A Long, Ignominous Trail Of Bans, Registries And Forced Relocation

-President Donald Trump's executive order limiting immigration from Muslim countries, which ignited protests across the country last weekend, joins a list of controversial presidential decrees through the years that have been aimed at foreign or domestic racial and ethnic groups.
+President Trump's executive order limiting immigration from majority-Muslim countries, which ignited protests across the country last weekend, joins a list of controversial presidential decrees through the years that have been aimed at foreign or domestic racial and ethnic groups.

-Trump's executive order, titled "Protecting the Nation From Foreign Terrorist Entry Into the United States," not only bans entry from seven Muslim-majority countries – Syria, Iraq, Iran, Libya, Sudan, Somalia and Yemen – but it also gives priority to religious minorities in those countries.
+Trump's executive order, titled "Protecting the Nation From Foreign Terrorist Entry Into the United States," not only bans entry from seven countries — Syria, Iraq, Iran, Libya, Sudan, Somalia and Yemen — but also gives priority to religious minorities in those countries.

 The order requires several federal agencies to conduct in-person interviews during the visa process and develop a way "to evaluate the applicant's likelihood of becoming a positively contributing member of society and the applicant's ability to make contributions to the national interest; and a mechanism to assess whether or not the applicant has the intent to commit criminal or terrorist acts after entering the United States."

-Whether popular or divisive, Trump's hardline move to restrict entry into the U.S. is only one more instance where such actions, based on race, ethnicity or nation of origin, have flowed from security concerns, fear or bigotry.
+Whether popular or divisive, Trump's hard-line move to restrict entry into the U.S. is only one more instance where such actions, based on race, ethnicity or nation of origin, have flowed from security concerns, fear or bigotry.

 The Chinese Exclusion Act; The Geary Act